CALL FOR LATE BREAKING RESULTS

 - New experimental validation methods with end-users.

-- Standardization, certification, labeling, privacy, security and communication issues (related to aging well, to sensory impairment).
+- Standardization, certification, labelling, and communication issues (related to ageing well, to sensory impairment).

 Submissions should clearly state the progress beyond the existing state-of-the-art and the expected societal benefits of the developed technology.
 When possible, validate scenarios with the target user groups and well-identified technology readiness levels (TRL) should be at least outlined.